Jo-CRuiSe/Jo-CRuiSe.github.io/_tabs/about.md

 ### Hi there 👋, I'm Jo Crusie!

 - 🏫 A student majoring in electronic science and technology at Shanghai Jiao Tong University.
-- 💻I am currently engaged in studies of C++, SwiftUI, Python, AppleScript, Markdown, HTML, and CSS.
+- 💻I am currently engaged in studies of C++, SwiftUI, Python, AppleScript, Markdown, HTML and CSS.
 - 🎨I have a profound interest in fields related to the arts.